JonasGeiping/breaching/README.md

 Because this framework covers several use cases across vision and language, it also accumulates a kitchen-sink of dependencies.
 The full list of all dependencies can be found at `environment.yml` (and installed with conda by calling `conda env create --file environment.yml `), but the full list of dependencies not installed by default.
 Install these as necessary (for example install huggingface packages only if you are interested in language applications).

-You can verify your installation by running `python simulate_breach.py dryrun=True` when cloning from github.
+You can verify your installation by running `python simulate_breach.py dryrun=True`.
+This tests the simplest reconstruction setting with a single iteration.

 ### Usage